When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-• Regular washing can help prevent cradle cap, ringworm, and dandruff in babies.
+• Health benefits: Regular washing helps prevent cradle cap, ringworm, and dandruff.

 When Can I Start Washing My Baby’s Hair?